AaravGang/client-public/README.md

 If you dont have python3 installed, then go to https://www.python.org/downloads/ and install `python3.8` or `python3.9`. cuz I'm not sure if it'll work on other versions.

 Once you have that, download this client folder's zip on your `Desktop` and unzip it.
-(It will prolly be named `client-main`, rename it to `client`)
+(It will prolly be named `client-public-main`, rename it to `client`)

 Next, Open a new terminal or command prompt, and paste in the following commands: